FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

 InfluxDb has a concept of buckets and organizations, so one would need to use the same bucket for writing and reading data to the backend.
 However it is advised to use tokens with different access rights, since querying data while executing RWT operation only requires read access enabled.

-In addition, there the following configuration section:
+In addition, there is the following configuration section:

 .. code-block:: json